Best Minecraft server hosting in 2026

 There are cheaper options on the market

-Apex Hosting makes it super easy to install many modpacks with just one click.
-That also goes for plugins and even mini-games and maps.
-It also has servers spread around the globe, while there's the usual selection of key features like full server control, fast connections, and exceptional support.
+Apex Hosting does everything you expect, very well.
+That includes easy-to-use one-click modpack installation which opens up the world of plugins, mini-games, and maps.
+It also has a huge amount of servers spread around the world, plus there's the typical essentials like full server control, fast connections, and exceptional support.
 Apex Hosting’s automated backups are another attractive feature in terms of safety for your files too.
 It's the ideal home if you're keen to install some of the best Minecraft texture packs.

-Besides regular 24/7 customer support, Apex Hosting also provides video tutorials for novices, so you're never going to get lost with your plans.
-If you were a fan or looking for a review of MC Pro hosting, they've now merged with Apex Hosting.
+Besides regular 24/7 customer support, Apex Hosting is another host that provides video tutorials for novices, so you're never going to get lost with your plans.
+If you were a fan of MC Pro hosting and looking for a review, it has now merged with Apex Hosting.

 Read our Apex Hosting review